 Outlook means your chances of getting better.
 Doctors call this prognosis.
 The outcome of treatment for chronic myeloid leukaemia depends on a number of different factors.
 This includes how advanced the CML is when it is diagnosed and how well it responds to treatments such as biological therapies.

 We have quite detailed information about the likely outcome of CML.
-The statistics we use are taken from a variety of sources, including the opinions and experience of the experts who check every section of our patient information.
-They are intended as a general guide only.
+The statistics we use are intended as a general guide only.
 For the more complete picture in your case, you need to speak to your own specialist.

 We include statistics because people ask for them, but not everyone wants to read this type of information.
 Remember you don't have to read this information, you can always come back to it.